Internet scams and phishing

 You should not provide personal information like the following in an email:

-- Your full or partial national ID or passport number
+- Your full or partial social security number or tax identification number

 - Your date of birth